Skip Navigation

 Biography

-Chris gained his PhD from the University of Birmingham under the supervision of Dr Deryn Guest in 2016 and his Postgraduate Certificate in Teaching in Higher Education from Edge Hill University in 2019.
+While working full-time, Chris gained his PhD from the University of Birmingham.
+He joined Edge Hill in January 2018 and obtained a Postgraduate Certificate in Teaching in Higher Education from Edge Hill University in 2019.
 He is a Fellow of the Higher Education Academy.
-He is an external member of Sheffield Centre for Interdisciplinary Biblical Studies and on the editorial board of the Journal of Interdisciplinary Biblical Studies.

 Research Interests

-Chris Greenough is Reader in Social Sciences and is primarily interested in the intersections between gender, sexuality and religion, especially in queer theory and queer studies.
-He has published two monographs in this area: Undoing Theology (2018, SCM Press) and Queer Theologies: The Basics (2019, Routledge).
+Chris Greenough is Professor of Social Sciences.
+He is primarily interested in equity, diversity, and inclusion.
+His research explores intersections between gender, sexuality, religion, and disability in society and culture.
+He is a specialist in queer theory and queer studies.
+He has published two monographs in the area of religion and sexualities: Undoing Theology (2018, SCM Press) and Queer Theologies: The Basics (2019, Routledge).

-Recently, Chris has been keynote speaker at the Finnish Institute in Rome, as well as invited speaker at the Universities of Manchester, Leeds, Sheffield and Chester.
-He has examined international research degrees at the University of Oslo, Norway, and the University of Auckland, New Zealand.
+Recently, he has been keynote speaker at the Finnish Institute in Rome, as well as invited speaker at the Universities of Manchester, Leeds, Sheffield, and Chester.
+He has examined research degrees at the Universities of Oslo, Auckland, Manchester, Leeds, and Birmingham.

 Teaching